Literature / Daniel X

 Daniel X, who has no other last name, has the best superpower ever: The power to create.
 He can create real objects, including people, with only his mind.
-In addition, he has super-speed (he outran a truck travelling at 100 miles per hour) and super-strength (he can flip a car in a somersault).
+In addition, he has super-speed (he outran a truck traveling at 100 miles per hour) and super-strength (he can flip a car in a somersault).
 He is also granted an extra long memory.

 When he was 3 years old, Daniel's parents were brutally murdered by a praying mantis-like alien called the Prayer, who came in search of the List of Alien Outlaws on Earth.
 When Daniel's parents wouldn't hand it over, the Prayer killed them.
 Daniel survived only by transforming into a tick and grasping onto the Prayer's dreadlock hair as he fled from the burning house.
 After he lost his grip on the Prayer and fell off, Daniel vowed to kill the Prayer for the death of his parents, and returned to the site when he was 13 to recover the List.